DominikDawiec/365-Data-Science-Challenge/README.md

 # 365 Data Science Challenge

-This repository hosts the resources for the 365 Data Science Challenge, featuring my analysis of student engagement within a data science course platform.
-Key aspects of the project encompass data cleansing, visual representation of data, and construction of predictive models.
+This repository hosts the resources for the **365 Data Science Challenge**, featuring my analysis of student engagement within a data science course platform.
+Key aspects of the project encompass **data cleansing, visual representation of data, and construction of predictive models**.
 Data utilized in the analysis is located in the [data_files](data_files) directory, while the analytical code is accessible in the [notebook.ipynb](notebook.ipynb) file.

 #### Project Status: [Completed]